Earth and Fire: Opus Gainfull, transition to Earth and Fire

 By 1967, the Koerts brothers were dissatisfied with playing cover music and were looking to increase the technical level of their music.
 Somewhat abruptly, according to the other members, they broke up the Strings and renamed the band Opus Gainfull, and were looking for a rhythm section.
 They found a bass player in Hans Ziech (born 1943) of the local band The Soul, and also picked up that band's drummer, Cees Kalis.
 The Soul's guitar player, Eric Wenink, also joined, for a couple of years.
 Throughout 1968 and 1969 the band practiced new music while listening to the music of Jimi Hendrix, Moby Grape, Jefferson Airplane.
 The decision was made to look for a singer, and Manuela Berloth joined them.

-Meanwhile, their music continued to evolve, with ideas for concept albums brought in from the US West Coast and improvisational practice sessions.
 In 1968, before a show in Beverwijk, the band's name was changed to Earth and Fire.
 The band recorded two songs as the prize for winning a talent show in 1969, but were not offered a record contract; by the end of the year, Berloth, who in Gerard Koerts' words "was not a rock 'n roll woman", left.
 The Koerts brothers, who were graduating from school at the time, took over on vocals, and the band continued touring, opening for established beat band Golden Earring.
 In September 1969, they met and hired Jerney Kaagman.

 The band's first album, Earth and Fire (1970), produced three hits: "Seasons" reached no. 2 on the Dutch charts, with an estimated 60,000 copies sold; the second single, "Ruby Is the One" (later covered by the Claw Boys Claw for Hitkillers) reached no. 4 and sold 40,000 copies.